Unlimited-Research-Cooperative/Bio-Silicon-Synergetic-Intelligence-System/README.md

 - **Material**: Medical-grade silicone for flexibility and biocompatibility.
 - **Thickness**: 0.1 mm, accommodating brain tissue growth.
 - **Shape**: Two connected trapezoids for conforming to brain curvature.
-- **Wiring**: Twisted pair configuration for each electrode, reducing interference.

 ## Additional Experiments

-- **Self-Organizing Neural Interface Materials**: We will experiment with various combinations of multiwall carbon nanotubes, chitosan, collagen, whey, and Lactobacillus, to observe any improvements with the learning.
-The Lactobacillus is included to test the hypothesis of possible bio based neural interfacing between electrodes and neurons.
+- **Self-Organizing Neural Interface Materials**: We are experimenting with various combinations of multiwall carbon nanotubes, chitosan, collagen, whey, and Lactobacillus to optimize system performance.
+The inclusion of Lactobacillus is to test the hypothesis of potential bio-based neural interfacing between electrodes and neurons.
-- **Psilocybin for Neural Plasticity**: We will also experiment with administering Psilocybin to the rats orally to test our hypothesis of possible system improvement through Psilocybin consumption correlated to neural plasticity.
+- **Psilocybin for Neural Plasticity**: We are also conducting experiments by administering Psilocybin orally to rats.
+This is to test our hypothesis that Psilocybin consumption may enhance neural plasticity, leading to potential system improvements.

 ### Papers:
 - [**Phase 1**](https://www.researchgate.net/publication/379048160_Bio-Silicon_Synergetic_Intelligence_System_Phase_1_Software_Development_and_Prospective_Implantation_of_Microelectrode_Arrays_and_Human_Cortical_Organoids_into_Rat_Brains